Origin Story #3: Part 1

 My stomach tightens as I lean over her broken body.
 Her once sparkling hazel eyes, now dark and dismal from the pain.
 The furniture in the cell is overturned and some parts badly broken, making me wonder if she had tried to fight back.
 She seems like a fighter.

 “I’m gonna try to pick you up, okay?”
 I ask, my voice still brittle and shaken.
 She nods her head and grimaces, trying to blink away the tears forming in her eyes.
 Slowly, I slip one of my hands under her back, the other under her legs and she curls a bruised arm around my neck.
-Gently lifting her, she groans, gripping my uniform dress shirt.
+Gently lifting her, she groans, gripping the collar of my uniform dress shirt.

 Eventually, I take the steps toward her bed and lower her back down onto it, laying her head gently against her pillow and slowly letting her legs straighten out.